+Change all occurrences of MLME-QoSMap to MLME-QOSMAP

 The proposed modifications are in reference to the text in IEEE P802.11REVmc/D2.3 and are indicated by the change marks as follows:

 8.4.2.94 QoS Map Set element

-The QoS Map Set element is transmitted from an AP to a non-AP STA in a (Re)Association Response frame

-or a QoS Map Configure frame and provides the mapping of higher layer quality-of-service constructs to

-User Priorities defined by transmission of Data frames in this standard.
-This element maps the higher layer
+The QoS Map Set element is transmitted from an AP to a non-AP STA in a (Re)Association Response frame or a QoS Map Configure frame and provides the mapping of higher layer quality-of-service constructs, specifically the DSCP field used by the Internet Protocol, to UPs of Data frames in this standard.

-priority from the DSCP field used with the Internet Protocol to User Priority as defined by this standard.
 The QoS Map Set element is shown in Figure 8-403.

 The Element ID and Length fields are defined in 8.4.2.1.
-The Length field is set to 16+2×n,

-where n is the number of Exception fields in the QoS Map set.

 DSCP Exception fields are optionally included in the QoS Map Set.
 If included, the QoS Map Set has a

 maximum of 21 DSCP Exception fields.
-The format of the exception field is shown in Figure 8-404.
+The format of the DSCP Exception field is shown in Figure 8-404.